Information for organizers

 - The City of Guelph is named as an additional insured on the Certificate of Insurance.

 - The type of insurance coverage is comprehensive general liability, inclusive of bodily injury and property damage, in a minimum amount of $2 million per occurrence.
-(Events may be required to obtain a higher amount, depending on scope of event and activities).
+(Events may be required to obtain a higher amount, depending on the scope of event and activities).

 - If you do not have an insurance provider or would like to purchase insurance through the City of Guelph’s provider, a quote can be requested.